jnozzi/cocoadev.com/markdown/HowToPrintMultipleImagesWithoutALargeNSView.md

 ----

-... and now for a second opinion. :-) You're guilty of General/PrematureOptimization.
-Your "General/PersonView" class knows how to draw itself.
+... and now for a second opinion. :-) You're guilty of PrematureOptimization.
+Your "PersonView" class knows how to draw itself.
 Let it.
 Creating a simple, generic view that can 'tile' subviews is trivial (read "done all the time").
 Why not try it and see if it really is that slow?
 I'm guessing it'd be no slower than the approach suggested above.
 In fact, it may be a bit faster since you're not first drawing each view, then arranging the drawings with all the overhead of the text system.
 That seems a bit silly to me.

 ----

 I think the  first persons opinion was appealing because it seems technologicaly easier.
-I have been trying to do paging with General/NSView , and i cant work out how to stop my images from being 'clipped'.
+I have been trying to do paging with NSView , and i cant work out how to stop my images from being 'clipped'.
 Though maybe i should have another try....

 ----